 Quebec Film and Television Council – 25 % cash-back on all expenses plus a 20 % bonus on all visual effects shots applicable on extended eligible labor.
 No minimum spend, no caps.

-SaskFilm.com - 45% base credit with 5% rural bonus and additional 5% bonus for hiring local talent in key positions.
+SaskFilm.com – No credit as of 2016.
+Previously 45% base credit with 5% rural bonus and additional 5% bonus for hiring local talent in key positions.

 ReelYukon.com – rebate of up to 25% of spending, 25% on labor that is being trained and full rebate on travel expenses

-NOTE: This project was "completed" Nov 20, 2010 but I would like to keep it up-to-date.
-If you have additional information or updates about filmmaking tax credits in your area, email me the info at makingthemovie AT-SIGN gmail DOT com. -JO
+NOTE: This project was “completed” Nov 20, 2010 but I continue to update it as I find or receive new information.
+If you have news or updates about filmmaking tax credits in your area, email me the info at makingthemovie AT-SIGN gmail DOT com. -JO